 Post-divorce spousal support (alimony) is referred to as permanent spousal support, even though it is rarely permanent.
-It is called permanent spousal support to distinguish it from temporary spousal support, which applies until the divorce is final.
-Spouses have wide latitude in negotiating their own permanent spousal support agreement.
+It is called permanent support to distinguish it from temporary spousal support, which applies until the divorce is final.
+Spouses have wide latitude in negotiating their own permanent support agreement.

 There is no formula for calculating permanent spousal support.
 Instead, judges must weigh 14 factors.
 Perhaps the most important of these factors are the standard of living during the marriage, the length of the marriage, the earning capacity of each spouse, the extent to which a spouse may have sacrificed earning potential for the sake of the family, and the objective of helping the supported spouse become self-supporting.
 Other factors, such as the health of each spouse, can also play a major role depending upon the circumstances.